sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/17-3-phase-system.md

 - $V_l$ - line voltage
 - $I_l$ - line current
 - $\cos\theta$ - power factor
-- The power can either be source power, load power, transmission power losses.
+- The power can either be source power, load power, or transmission power losses.

 ## Unbalanced 3-phase system

-A 3-phase system becomes unbalanced, when load distribution among the phases is equal. $I_N\neq 0$.
+A 3-phase system becomes unbalanced, when load distribution is not equal among the phases. $I_N\neq 0$.
 Highly undesirable.
-Neutral wire is the return path for the line currents. $ $
+Neutral wire is the return path for the line currents and is compulsory. $ $

 Large currents in the neutral wire could cause: